Brian Fallon: The Gaslight Anthem (2006–2015, 2018, 2022–present)

 Fallon has been the prominent song writer and vocalist for the Gaslight Anthem since their transition from This Charming Man.
-With the band he has recorded five studio albums, Sink or Swim, The '59 Sound, American Slang, Handwritten and Get Hurt.
+With the band he has recorded six studio albums, Sink or Swim, The '59 Sound, American Slang, Handwritten, Get Hurt and History Books.
 In 2009, he joined Bruce Springsteen on stage for the headlining set at the Hard Rock Calling Festival, performing the song "No Surrender".
 On July 29, 2015, the band announced an indefinite hiatus after their European summer tour, which ended with an appearance at Reading Festival on August 30.

 Fallon said of the band, "People will always say, 'why are you doing a solo record?'
 And I'm like, 'because I don't have anything to say with Gaslight'.
 Those five records, that's what you got.
 That's the piece.
 I feel it's a lot like The Replacements.
 There's no new music because that's all Paul [Westerberg] and the band has to say.
 When the book is over, it's over.
 And I have like… four-and-a-half records I'm really proud of."

 The Gaslight Anthem reunited on March 25, 2022, with Fallon posting: "I am very pleased to announce to you all that The Gaslight Anthem is returning to full time status as a band.
 We’ll be announcing a lot of tour dates in the next couple of days.
 We’re also beginning to write new songs for what will be our sixth LP.
 We’re very much looking forward to the future and seeing you all again.
 We want to thank you for staying with us.
 Stay tuned!"

+After the band's tour throughout 2022, Fallon's first new music with the band in nine years, Positive Charge was released on April 28, 2023, followed by the announcement of the band's first studio album in nine years History Books, slated for release on October 27, 2023.